dr3amcoder/freeCodeCamp-CatPhotoApp/README.md

 # 🛠️ Future features
 🐱 Create a Navbar <br >
-🐱 Create an about me section <br >
-🐱 Create a section for the lessons learned from this personal project <br >
 🐱 Share your favorite facts with friends or fellow cat lovers. <br >
 🐱 Share your favorite photos with friends or fellow cat lovers. <br >

 # 🎯 Future enhancements
 💉 Write Unit, Integration and E2E Tests <br >
-💉 Enhance styling <br >
 💉 Create About Me Page <br >
+💉 Create Reflection page to document learnings from this project <br >
 💉 Create a Nav bar <br >
 💉 Improve Home Page <br >
+💉 Enhance styling <br >